What Is an Automatic Transfer Switch and How Does It Work?

 Where Are Automatic Transfer Switches Used?

-Automatic transfer switches are used in a wide variety of settings, including:
+They are used in a wide variety of settings, including:

 • Residential Homes: To keep essentials like fridges, lighting, and heating/cooling systems running.